 Training outsourcing

-In terms of what is outsourced, across all companies, instruction/facilitation took the largest share of outsourcing.
-LMS operations/hosting and custom content development were the next most outsourced services.
+Regarding what is outsourced, across all companies, instruction/facilitation took the largest share of outsourcing (59 percent).
+The next most outsourced services were LMS operations/hosting and custom content development, 48 percent and 40 percent, respectively.

 How much does it cost to train an employee in the UK

-UK’s Chartered Institute of Personnel and Development (CIPD) also conducts an annual survey that examines current practices and trends within learning and development.
-The latest survey which was released in May 2021 found that 58 percent indicated that their learning and development (L&D) budget stayed the same while 31 percent said that their L&D budgets decreased in the last 12 months.
-Only 11 percent reported an increase in budgets.
+UK’s Chartered Institute of Personnel and Development (CIPD) also conducts an annual survey that examines current practices and trends within learning and development (L&D).
+The latest survey which was released in June 2023 found that 45 percent indicated that how much companies spend training employees stayed the same, while 24 percent said that their L&D budgets increased in the last 12 months.
+Approximately 20 percent reported a net decrease in L&D budgets.

-In terms of headcount, 50 percent reported that their L&D headcount stayed the same; 32 percent reported a decline and 18 percent report an increase in number of L&D staff.
+Regarding headcount, 57 percent reported that their L&D headcount stayed the same; 10 percent reported a decline (compared to 32 percent in 2021), and 23 percent reported an increase in number of L&D staff (compared to 18 percent in 2021).

 Learning delivery in UK